 were at the mercy of depressing air currents.

-wilderness.
-A life preserver was taken in case they landed in water.
+the wilderness.
+A life preserver was taken in case they landed in

-The took medicines and stimulants, small cans of soup, coffee and
+Thet took medicines and stimulants, small cans of soup, coffee

-Lieutenant T.B.
+sent Lieutenant T.B.
 Estey of Omaha of the 14th regiment of

 cavalry to Indianapolis to try and be taken up as an aid.
 C.G.

 the Championship Race.
 He said he did not want to race

 his old balloon, the University City, and that his new balloon

 Instead he would race the University City in the free-for-all